 1 medium onion, diced

 2 large carrots, diced

 1 can pinto or navy beans, rinsed and drained

 *Prepare the brown rice in advance, either on the stove or in a rice cooker.

 Pour the cooked warm brown rice into the soup pot, and combine well.
-Season to taste with additional salt, pepper, and/or cilantro.
+Season to taste with additional salt, pepper.
+Garnish with cilantro.
 Serve with diced avocados, if desired.

 (Inspired by The China Study Cookbook, by LeAnne Campbell)

 Copyright © Vicki Brett-Gach | Ann Arbor Vegan Kitchen

 One thought on “Dominican Chapea Vegetable Stew”